 In the spirit of Thanksgiving, Quinlan suggests turning to feelings of gratitude.

 "Gratitude is a very healing emotion.
 As an oncology social worker, I recommend that individuals practice a gratitude-centering exercise on a daily basis," said Quinlan.

-“Shop early.
-Order by catalog or online, or consider a donation to a worthy cause and limit buying to one or two special people,” suggested Quinlan.
+"Shop early.
+Order by catalog or online, or consider a donation to a worthy cause and limit buying to one or two special people," Quinlan suggested.

-The Baystate social worker said to consider the fact that stores are filled with holiday cheer and greetings, and that you may want to be prepared for your emotional reaction, as well as having a greeting response that you are comfortable using.
+The Baystate social worker said to consider the fact that stores are filled with holiday cheer and greetings.
+You may want to be prepared for your emotional reaction, as well as having a greeting response that you are comfortable using.

-“This is a way of disclosing your thoughts and feelings, both positive and negative.
-Devoting 20 minutes a day for several days of the week to this activity can help you process your emotions and counteracts the effects of stress,” said Quinlan.
+"This is a way of disclosing your thoughts and feelings, both positive and negative.
+Devoting 20 minutes a day for several days of the week to this activity can help you process your emotions and counteracts the effects of stress," Quinlan said.

 Equally challenging during the holiday season is the difficulty of maintaining traditions and feeling joyful when you are caring from someone who is seriously ill.